NordicWayInterchange/interchange/frontend/USERHELP.md

 create a subscription by clicking on the listed capabilities.
 Once you click on capability row, the ID will be filled in the publication ID field.
 You can also click on advanced mode and write your own selector by using a provided cheat sheet.
 Click on `Save subscription` at the bottom.
+You will be redirected to the subscriptions section where you can see your newly added subscription.

 ![Subscription_cheatsheet](../demo/images/Cheatsheet.png)